 The second tab, titled Output Clocks, has parameters which are related to the output clocks and desired frequencies.
-Change the Requested Output Frequency to 1.000 MHz and notice that it shows the freuqnecy in red indicating something is wrong.
-Move the mouse over the same and you will see a pop-up indicating that the actual frequency range for this device is 4.687 MHz to 800 Mhz.
+Change the Requested Output Frequency to 1.000 MHz and notice that it shows the frequency in red indicating something is wrong.
+Move the mouse over the same and you will see a popup indicating that the actual frequency range for this device is 4.687 MHz to 800 Mhz.
 Change it to 5.000 MHz for now.
+We will unclick the RESET from the output clock and create an asynchronous reset.

 The third tab, titled MMCM Settings, shows the calculated settings.
 You can check the box and override the values as long as you know what they will do and how they will affect the design.
-We will keep the default as our circuits will have RESET input and we also like to see when the clock is stable.
+We like to see when the clock is stable.